Jack Hillman: Career

 Jack Hillman was born in Tavistock, Devon, but it was in Lancashire that he made his reputation.
 In 1890 Hillman was playing for the Young Pilgrims, a junior side affiliated with Plymouth Argyle.
 An impressive performance against Burnley reserves prompted the Football League club to sign him, and he made his first team debut in 1891.
 He played for the club for the majority of the next decade, aside from two years at Everton, and a brief spell at Dundee.

 Hillman was known throughout his career as "Happy Jack" and spent four years at Turf Moor before being sold to Everton for £150 in February 1895.
 He was unable to settle at Goodison Park and in June 1896 he moved on to Dundee.
 His time at Dundee was not a great success, and midway through the 1897–98 season he was suspended by the club for "not trying", although at the time the club was bankrupt and unable to pay Hillman's wages.
-He returned to Burnley in March 1898, for a fee of £725.
+He returned to Burnley in March 1898.

 On 18 February 1899, Hillman made his only international appearance against Ireland.
 The match was played at Roker Park, Sunderland's new ground and ended in a 13–2 victory for England, with four goals from Gilbert Smith and three from Jimmy Settle.
 The scoreline in this match is the record number of goals scored by England in a single match, and also the highest aggregate goals (15) in a game involving England.

 In the 1899–1900 season Burnley were struggling to avoid relegation from the First Division.
 Going into their final match of the season, against Nottingham Forest, Burnley needed to win to stand a chance of survival.
 Hillman attempted to bribe the Forest players, offering them £2 each to "take it easy".
 At half-time he increased his offer to £5, but Burnley lost 4–0 and were relegated.
 After the game, the Forest secretary wrote to the F.A. to complain about Hillman's activities.
 Hillman was summoned to a joint F.A.-Football League commission in Manchester.
 Hillman's defence was that the whole thing had been a joke, apparently inspired by suspicions around Forest's 8–0 defeat against West Bromwich Albion a few weeks previously.
 Hillman claimed that he was only asking for a similar favour.
 The Football Association were not convinced by Hillman's explanation and banned him for a season for his actions.
 The incident is the earliest recorded case of match fixing in the sport.
 Once his ban had expired, he returned to the Burnley team.